prakhag2/cvpo-carla/README.md

 ## Prerequisites

 1. Environment: Python 3.6 + conda.
-Use install.sh and requirements.txt in safe_rl for installation.
+Use install_all.sh and requirements.txt in the root dir for installation.
 2. GPU installed with CUDA (verify with nvidia-smi for installation)
 3.  **Carla Simulator:** Ensure you have the Carla simulator installed.
 Refer to the official Carla documentation for installation instructions.
 This example uses CARLA_0.9.15.tar.gz.
-4.  **Dependencies:** Install the required Python packages:
+4.  **Dependencies:** Additionally install the following packages:

     ```bash
     pip install torch gym numpy matplotlib